adityarc19/Semantic-Image-Segmentation-on-CamVid-dataset/README.md

 ### Model

-We are going to be using a U-Net model, which is one of the most common architectures that are used for segmentation tasks.
+I have used a U-Net model, which is one of the most common architectures that are used for segmentation tasks.
 A U-Net architecture looks something like this:

 ![unet][unet]